practice problem 1

 practice problem 4

-This tab-delimited text file consists of just the power and top speed data for 122 cars tested by Road & Track magazine in 1998.
+This tab-delimited text file consists of just the power and top speed data for 122 cars tested by Road & Track (paid link) magazine in 1998.
 Use the data in this file and your favorite analysis software to determine the model that best describes aerodynamic drag for automobiles; that is, determine the value of the power n in the generalized drag equation…

 R = −bvn